 Consequently, I have broad ranging interests in the the natural world including, but not limited to, origin and evolution of life, and mechanistic underpinnings of cognition, complex behaviors, development, aging etc. I am intrigued by the decision-rules that make life possible in all its forms and complexities.

-I am always looking for new, intellectually stimulating opportunities and collaborating with people with exciting ideas.
-I strongly support efforts in translating scientific ideas, knowledge and progress in tangible ways for relevant societal progress.
+I also strongly support efforts in translating scientific ideas, knowledge and progress in tangible ways for relevant societal progress.
+I am currently looking for new, intellectually stimulating opportunities.
 If I can be of assistance, please don’t hesitate to reach out through this contact form